 Kubernetes Pod Security Standards Guide

-Implement Pod Security Standards (PSS) with Pod Security Admission.
-Configure privileged, baseline, and restricted profiles for namespace-level pod security.
+Implement Pod Security Standards with Pod Security Admission.
+Privileged, baseline, and restricted profiles, namespace labels.

 By Luca Berton β€’ β€’ πŸ“– 5 min read